 “Antenna” means a transducer, attached to a support structure, designed to transmit or receive electromagnetic waves.

 “Apiary” means the assembly of one or more colonies of bees at a single location.
+For regulations regarding the keeping of bees, see section 19.42.XXX of this title.

+Appeal Authority.
+See “Land Use Hearing Officer.”

 “Assembly Use” means a business where finished parts are assembled to develop a final product.
 These uses include computer and electronic assembly, and similar uses, but do not include vehicle or manufacturing type uses.